-A Journey to the History, Culture and Literature of Iran
+A Journey to the History, Culture, and Literature of Iran

-Shemiran which makes the Northern margin of Tehran today, about one century and a half ago entailed a group of villages which were far from city limits of Tehran of that period of time.
+Shemiran which makes the Northern margin of Tehran today, about one century and a half ago entailed a group of villages that were far from the city limits of Tehran of that period of time.
 "Gordbeh" was the name of one of these villages that had a reedy place beside itself.
-During his period of reigning Fath Ali Shah of Qajar ordered his men to make a summer resort instead of that reedy area which was a summer quarter and garden with an approximate measurement of 12 Hectares.
+During his period of reign, Fath Ali Shah of Qajar ordered his men to make a summer resort instead of that reedy area which was a summer quarter and garden with an approximate measurement of 12 Hectares.

 The new palace was inaugurated concurrent with the 33rd anniversary of Nasser-e-din shah's reign.
 On these days Nasser-e-din shah was named Soltan-e Sahebgharan.
-As a result, the new palace was called "Sahebgharaneh" the reports published at that time indicate that Sahebgharanjeh had many complex buildings and each one belonged to one, two, or three women of harem, Nasser-e-din Shah who was fond of trips and journeys was leaving Tehran every summer and spending his time in his summer palaces and gardens.
-A group of women of harem, slaves, nobles and Politicians were accompanying him in his journeys.
+As a result, the new palace was called "Sahebgharaneh" the reports published at that time indicate that Sahebgharanjeh had many complex buildings and each one belonged to one, two, or three women of the harem, Nasser-e-din Shah who was fond of trips and journeys was leaving Tehran every summer and spending his time in his summer palaces and gardens.
+A group of women of the harem, slaves, nobles, and Politicians were accompanying him in his journeys.
 Because of that reason, summer palaces, in spite of being the official buildings were suitable for harems.

-The reports of that period of time reveal that consultation assembly "Majese shora" was being held 3 days a week at the bullding .
-But during Mozaffar-e-din shah’s era some chnges happened in sahebharanieh , for example “ Jahan Name “ hall was changed , and was decorated with mirrors (and became mirror-hall) and the middle wall between official and harem was built.
-After Mozaffar-e-din Shah's death, and due to political and social disorganizations of the time. sahebgharanjeh was almost forgotten and during Ahmad Shah's period only the villa made of bricks in the North of sahebgharanjeh was left.
+The reports of that period of time reveal that consultation assembly "Majlese Shora" was being held 3 days a week at the building.
+But during Mozaffar-e-din shah’s era, some changes happened in Sahebharanieh, for example, the “ Jahan Name “ hall was changed and was decorated with mirrors (and became mirror-hall), and the middle wall between official and harem was built.
+After Mozaffar-e-din Shah's death, and due to political and social disorganizations of the time.
+Sahebgharanieh was almost forgotten and during Ahmad Shah's period, only the villa made of bricks in the North of Sahebgharanieh was left.

 When Reza Khan got the power, he started making his palaces in Sa'd Abad.
 In 1939 (1318 A.H.
 Solar) only the furniture of Sahebgharanieh was changed.
 Then in order to make the place ready for the wedding of Mohammad Reza Pahlavi and Fuzieh, a group of electricians, carpenters, and architects were employed and they worked there for 8 months.
-Due to the coldness of the weather that year the ceremony was not performed in Sahebgharanieh and after that, until the end of 30s (Solar calendar) Sahebgharanieh was forgotten.
+Due to the coldness of the weather that year the ceremony was not performed in Sahebgharanieh and after that, until the end of the 30s (Solar calendar) Sahebgharanieh was forgotten.
 At that time, concurrent with making Niavaran palace for the residence of the Pahlavis II, some changes again happened in Sahebgharanieh.
-With inauguration of Niavaran palace in 1968 (1347 A.H.
+With the inauguration of Niavaran palace in 1968 (1347 A.H.
 Solar), Sahebgharanieh was used as his office and for the purpose of ceremonies.
-During the 50s, downstairs of the palace was changed partially and a part of the western space was allocated to an exclusive museum of modern works of Iranian and foreign artists and today it is called "Jahan Nama Museum “.
+During the 50s, the downstairs of the palace was changed partially and a part of the western space was allocated to an exclusive museum of modern works of Iranian and foreign artists today it is called "Jahan Nama Museum “.

 When the viewers climb down the stairs they will view some more beautiful pictures.
-Among these pictures there is a work by "Kamal-ulMolk" about "Hakim-ul Molk's depiction".
+Among these pictures, there is a work by "Kamal-ul Molk" about "Hakim-ul Molk's depiction".
 Passing the hall, we will reach the documentation rooms of the palace.
-In the first room there are some documents and old photos from Qajar era (particularly of Nasser-e-din Shah) which are hanging on the walls, Among the photos there is a picture of Nasser-e-din shah which has been taken in Niavaran.
-There is another photo which shows him in Sahebgharanieh Hoze (pool) and other photos which refer to religious and traditional ceremonies held in this building.
-The second room which contains some of the furniture and belongings of Mozaffar-e-din Shah are devoted to the documents about his reign particularly to Constitutionalism.
-The picture about Constitution Order in 1906 (Morded 14, 1285 A.H.
-Solar) is one of these documents, while leaving the room you will see the picture of Tehran conquest by "Sardar Asa'd Bakhtiari and vali Khan Tonekaboni ' beside the door.
+In the first room there are some documents and old photos from the Qajar era (particularly of Nasser-e-din Shah) which are hanging on the walls, Among the photos, there is a picture of Nasser-e-din shah which has been taken in Niavaran.
+There is another photo that shows him in Sahebgharanieh Hoze (pool) and other photos that refer to religious and traditional ceremonies held in this building.
+The second room which contains some of the furniture and belongings of Mozaffar-e-din Shah is devoted to the documents about his reign, particularly to Constitutionalism.
+The picture of the Constitution Order in 1906 (Morded 14, 1285 A.H.
+Solar) is one of these documents, while leaving the room you will see the picture of the Tehran conquest by "Sardar Asa'd Bakhtiari and vali Khan Tonekaboni ' beside the door.

 After checking the bedroom (for afternoon maps) and viewing the artistic and decorative works of the hall, we can step down the eastern stairs of the palace and reach downstairs where an Iranian memorable atmosphere can be visited.
-At first there is a view about Hoz Khane and if you wish to see the Qajar atmosphere of it without any changes, you could turn your head and see the picture of this Hoz Khane drawn by "Kamal-ul-Molk.
-Of other worth seeing views of this space one may be refer to a collection of Qajar paintings and a relief made of marble design of "Sheikh Sana' Story".
+At first, there is a view about Hoz Khane and if you wish to see the Qajar atmosphere of it without any changes, you could turn your head and see the picture of this Hoz Khane drawn by "Kamal-ul-Molk.
+Of other worth seeing views of this space one maybe refer to a collection of Qajar paintings and a relief made of marble design of "Sheikh Sana' Story".
 The interested viewers then can see the carriage and chariot belonging to Nasser-e-din Shah and Mozaffar-e-din Shah.
-While entering the western corridor, they can see a collection of miniature paintings and calligraphy works of outstanding Iranian artists that are hanging on the walls of "Korsi Khane" which is made similar to any other Korsi Khane in Pahlavi era and the painted walls have been decorated with some pleasant verses.
-The next room which is known as playing room has a collection of wooden works.
-The western room of this floor has been devoted to different wooden handicrafts and woven works of different regions of Iran, the works such as marquetry, relief woodworks, Termed oozi, Pated0ozi, and Zaridoozi (some kind of needle works with different materials and strings).
+While entering the western corridor, they can see a collection of miniature paintings and calligraphy works of outstanding Iranian artists that are hanging on the walls of "Korsi Khane" which is made similar to any other Korsi Khane in the Pahlavi era and the painted walls have been decorated with some pleasant verses.
+The next room which is known as the playing room has a collection of wooden works.
+The western room of this floor has been devoted to different wooden handicrafts and woven works of different regions of Iran, the works such as marquetry, relief woodworks, Termed Doozi, Pated Dozi, and Zaridoozi (some kind of needle works with different materials and strings).